 Why this won’t come as a shock, I bet

-strong passwords are longer and her eight characters—easy for you, hard for them—that is most of time.
-Using a password manager help you remember your long 8 character special password with a single click.
+Using password manager helps you remember your long 8 characters special password with a single click.

-Password manager such as keeper, LastPass or 1Password are powerful password manager that helps you store long form 8 character special password.
-Password manager can also generate good and very strong password.
+A password manager such as keeper, LastPass, or 1Password helps you store long-form 8 character passwords.
+And it also generates good and very strong passwords.

-Password manager has a master password that gives access to all your password, so you must use a stronger password that only you can easily remember.
+The manager has a master password that gives access to all your passwords, so you must use a stronger one that only you can easily remember.

-This anyway is what hackers are actually looking for, to get access to the one password manger and get all password for your account.
-That why we recommend using the strongest password possible.
+This anyway is what hackers are looking for, to get access to the one password manager and get all passwords for your account.
+That’s why we recommend using the strongest password possible.

 Apart from apps, browsers like Google Chrome and Mozilla Firefox also come with password managers.

-Stay alert to protect your account.
-Quick intervention also saves account, and once you notice any things unusual—do make sure to double the security and use a 2-Factor Authentication.
+Stay alert to protect your account, and quick intervention also saves your account.
+Once you notice any things unusual, make sure to double the security, and use a Two-Factor Authentication.